IT-Administrators/cutpproh/README.md

 ### How to import

 Using the headerfile in your project is quite easy.
 You can include it just like any other file.
-Depending on your projectstructure the include statement might look different.
+Depending on your project structure the include statement might look different.

 In this example the headerfile is in the same directory as the main file.